vieitesss/command.nvim/README.md

 - Search through the history of executed commands using:
     - fzf-lua
 - Get completion suggestions as virtual text while typing.
+- Validate commands for potentially dangerous patterns (command substitution, piping to `rm`/`dd`, redirects to system files, etc.) with optional warnings and confirmation prompts.
 - Follow compilation errors for some languages (credits to [compile-mode.nvim](https://github.com/ej-shafran/compile-mode.nvim/tree/main)).

 # Installation